23 People

-23 People refers to a group of Iranian teenagers who were captured by Ba'ath forces in 1982 during the Iran–Iraq War.
+23 People refers to a group of Iranian teenagers who were captured by Iraqi forces in 1982 during the Iran–Iraq War.
 They ranged in age from 13 to 17 years old at the time, and they were members of the Tharallah Brigade of Kerman.
 A famous book was written about the subject and based on the memoirs of Ahmad Yousefzadeh (one of the captives), Those 23 People, which was published by Soore Mehr Publication.

 A film based on the events and Ahmad Yousefzadeh's book, 23 People, was released in 2019.
 It was produced by Mehdi Jafari and sponsored by Owj Arts and Media Organization in Tehran.
 The film features actors such as Majid Potki, Reza Noori and Abolfazl Amiri (who was present in this film as a stuntman under the supervision of Mr. Bahmani).

 Event

 The 23 teenagers were captured during Operation Beit ol-Moqaddas in different areas of the front.
 On May 24, 1982, with the Liberation of Khorramshahr, Saddam Hussein attempted to use them for his benefit.
 He had the teenagers separated from other Iranian captives and brought them to his palace, where he reportedly sympathized with them, his daughter Hala Hussain giving them flowers.
 Hussein said they were released with Red Cross approval.
 The Iraqi press produced videos and photographs of the teens and published them alongside a famous quote by Hussein, "کل اطفال العالم اطفالنا" (all the children in the world are ours).
 They remained in captivity until August 26, 1991.